Professional Reviews

 AOL

-However, some of FamiSafe’s additional tools didn’t work very well in my tests — including detecting and blocking inappropriate images.
+FamiSafe’s ability to detect and block inappropriate images didn’t work well in my tests either.
 FamiSafe claims it uses machine learning to detect and alert you to explicit photos downloaded onto your kid’s device.
-However, when I downloaded explicit images onto my test device, I didn’t receive any alerts on the parental app.
-When I performed the same tests on Bark, it alerted me to suspicious images.
-Similarly, FamiSafe claims it can detect explicit content in apps such as WhatsApp, Instagram, Snapchat, and Facebook — but when I got my friend to send me messages containing words that FamiSafe had banned, FamiSafe failed to detect the words and alert me.
+However, when I downloaded explicit images onto my test device, I didn’t receive any alerts on the parental app — the alerts showed up days later.
+When I performed the same tests on Bark, it alerted me to suspicious images right away.

 Overall, some of FamiSafe’s additional features are hit or miss.
 That said, they’re cool inclusions, and if you can get them to work, they’re all pretty helpful features to have.